What is a quinceanera?

 So far, we have seen the quinceanera as a platform for which girls emerge as adults.
 It is during the celebration that she has her first public dance.
 Further yet, quinceanera traditions hold that she wears her first pair of heels to symbolize her maturity.
 Many times, it is also after the first quinceanera that a girl is officially allowed to date.
 Traditionally, this celebration was meant to introduce the girl to the public as eligible for marriage.

 Nowadays, fifteen is rightfully considered far too young to marry.
 Instead, after the quinceanera, they are generally allowed to interact more with the opposite sex through dating.
 This was also the first time a girl was allowed to wear make-up such as lipstick traditionally.
 All of these allowances represent bids to mark her entry into adulthood.
 Today, however, you find that by age fifteen most girls already use makeup by the time of their party.
+It all depends on what part of the world we’re talking about.
+In some countries, certain things that Americans consider taboo are completely acceptable, while things that Americans consider acceptable are completely taboo somewhere else.

 The crowning of the quinceanera

-Another major aspect of quinceanera traditions is, of course, gift giving to the birthday girl.
+Another major aspect of quinceanera traditions is, of course, giving gifts to the birthday girl.
 Quinceanera gifts often symbolize adulthood and maturity.
 So, quinceanera gifts are usually more in line with gifts given to grownups than kids.
 This is where the gift of ‘the last doll’ comes in.
 The last doll custom probably originated from Mexico in the 19th century.
 Others think it came from Puerto Rico in the same era.
 Essentially, the birthday girl usually receives a porcelain doll dressed like the quinceanera.
 Some families choose to have ribbons with the girl’s name and the date pinned onto the doll.
 They will pass the ribbons out to guests as they leave the party as a keepsake.
 The girl gets to keep the doll.
-She keeps it as memory to mark the moment that she crossed the threshold from girlhood to womanhood.
+She keeps it as a memory to mark the moment that she crossed the threshold from girlhood to womanhood.

 The birthday girl’s grandparents will often give her fifteen roses during the mass.
 Rose petals represent sweetness while the stems of the roses represent her strength.
 Quinceanera parents can also choose to give the birthday girl a tiara and a scepter too.
 Some cultures use a birthstone and bracelet as the traditional way of representing coming of age and femininity.